blackbaud/sky-api-docs/content/support/changelog/gift/index.md

 ### Changed

 The [Gift list endpoint]({{stache.config.portal_endpoints_gift_get_list}}) now includes an option to filter gifts based on their associated constituent identifiers.
-The optional `constituent_id` query parameter returns gifts if any of the specified constituent identifiers match any of their constituents.
-For example, `constituent_id=1242&amp;constituent_id=385` returns gifts with either "1242" or "385" constituent identifiers.
+The optional `constituent_id` query parameter returns all gifts associated with any of the specified constituent identifiers.
+For example, `constituent_id=1242&amp;constituent_id=385` returns all gifts for the constituents with the "1242" or "385" constituent identifiers.

 ##2017-10-04